wp-plugins/active-directory-integration/readme.txt

 * NEW: Deactivate Plugin if LDAP support is not installed.
 * NEW: New Option "Allow users to change their local WordPress password."
 * NEW: Multiple authorization groups (as requested by Lori Dabbs).
-* FIX: Added missing CSS file.
-(Thanks to ajay and BagNin for the bug report.)
+* FIX: Added missing CSS file (Thanks to ajay and BagNin for the bug report).
+* FIX: Users e-mail address was never updated (Thanks to Marc Cappelletti for the bug report).

 = 0.9.7 =
 It is highly recommended to update to this version, because of a security vulnerability.